The wishlist name can't be left blank

 Rich black (Lamp Black) kitchen with bright white units and stools next to a black table.

-How to make rooms look larger
+How to make rooms look larger with paint

 We all crave the feeling of space.